Codecademy/docs/content/lua/concepts/tables/terms/create/create.md

 ---
 Title: '.create()'
-description: 'Returns a new table with the provided value repeated the provided amount of times.'
+Description: 'Returns a new table with a specified value repeated a given number of times.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'